Planning a secure future for your company

 Weed out weak links in your security chain of defenses that leave your company vulnerable to costly breaches.GET THE EBOOK

 No matter your organization’s protection needs, satisfying the three areas of email encryption—security, control and usability—will place you ahead of the competition.

 Your email encryption service should enable you to send encrypted messages to anyone, eliminate the need for certificates and enhance the security of email exchanges by encrypting entire threads.
 Your encrypted email platform should protect sensitive information and data from leaving your gateway, encrypt messages at the gateway based on policy rules and integrate with your existing email infrastructure.

 When searching for a secure and confidential business communications platform, opt for a product that leaves email encryption hassles at the door.
 You’ll minimize capital investment, free up IT resources and mitigate risks.

 Until you’re facing a virus, it may seem like a you’re immune to an inbox invasion.
 However, in the last year alone, Kapersky detected 4,000,000 unique Malware threats.
 If you really want to plan a secure future for your company, email monitoring is your first line of defense.
 Prevent your mailboxes from advanced threats by working with an email provider who provides anti-virus protection, malware analysis on attachments and malicious link scanning.

-- Download the eBook, “6 ways to keep your email and business secure.”
+- Six ways to keep your email and business secure.